 Motor arming

-In this article I'll demonstrate a framework for a custom gesture-based motor arming system.
-With this framework you can create ultra-safe arming systems without the need for switch checks at startup.
+Props can cause serious injury!
+In this article I'll demonstrate a framework for creating safe motor arming systems without the need for switch checks at startup.

 Definitions